pay360/mobilesdk-ios/README.md

 # Register

-You can sign up for a [PayPoint Explorer](https://developer.paypoint.com/payments/explore/#/register).
-This will give you access to a number of PayPoint products including the Mobile SDK in our Merchant Integration Test Environment (MITE).
+You can sign up for a [Pay360 Explorer](http://docs.pay360.com/explorer-account/).
+This will give you access to a number of Pay360 products including the Mobile SDK in our Merchant Integration Test Environment (MITE).

 MITE - is a dedicated environment for merchants to explore our products and build their integration before go-live.

 We'll send you an Installation ID for Cashier API once you have signed up which can be used with the Mobile SDK.

-Payments made through the Mobile SDK can be tracked in our MITE [Portal](https://portal.mite.paypoint.net:3443/portal-client/#/en_gb/log_in)
+Payments made through the Mobile SDK can be tracked in our MITE [Portal](https://portal.mite.pay360.com/ngportal/#/login)

 # Testing your application against MITE

 In order to make payments in MITE your server must obtain a client access token.
 The client access token will be used by your app to submit payments.
-Instructions for doing this are available [here](https://developer.paypoint.com/payments/docs/#getting_started/response_codes_and_messages)
+Instructions for doing this are available [here](https://paymentdeveloperdocs.com/response_codes_and_messages/)

 For convenience we provide a mock REST api which supplies these tokens for your MITE installations which can be used for prototyping your app.